eosterberg/terminaljs/README.md

 Set to true by default.

     .html
-**DEPRECATED** from v.
-3.0.
 This is the top DOM element of the terminal instance.
 If you want to modify styling via CSS, all instances belong to a .Terminal class.
-The element will also get the ID from the constructor argument.

 ### License